ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note

-An error in compute_mallows_loglik when the number of clusters is more than one has been corrected.
+A bug in the thinning option for cluster assignment in the case of a single cluster has been fixed.

 ## Test Environments